renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 An alternative way to represent lists uses curly braces rather than square-brackets, as in `{Integer+} list = {1, 2};`.
 These are called `Iterable`, while the ones that use square-brackets are called `Sequential`.
-They behave much the same way, except that Iterables are usually evaluated lazily so they are more efficient memory-wise, but Sequential provides more methods and properties (especially ones that would usually be too expensive, or slow, to implement for lazy lists).
+They behave much the same way, except that Iterables might be evaluated lazily (see explanation below) and do not necessarily provide the same elements when iterated more than once, and Sequential offers more methods and properties, besides providing always the same elements.

 > Being [lazily evaluated](http://en.wikipedia.org/wiki/Lazy_evaluation) means being evaluated only when required, rather than at declaration time, where possible.
 For example, the `Range` (which we will meet just below) from one to